Create a Shopware Store: Ultimate Guide From Setup to AI Consultation

 • Minimum: Managed vServer or cloud hosting

-1.3 Hidden Costs
+1.3 Hidden Costs to Consider

-• Plugins: A professional store needs an average of 5-10 paid plugins (SEO, Payment, ERP integration).
+• Plugins: A professional store typically needs 5-10 paid plugins (SEO, payment, ERP integration).
 Budget: approximately €1,500 initial + €100 monthly

-• Legal texts: Subscriptions with Händlerbund or IT-Recht Kanzlei (approximately €30/month)
+• Legal texts: Subscriptions with Händlerbund or IT-Recht Kanzlei (approximately €30 monthly)

-Shopware Store Cost Breakdown 2025
+Shopware Store Cost Overview 2025

 Monthly License